 Jeffrey Feldman tells Michigan Lawyers Weekly how he and Leonard Koltonow handled the pre-existing injuries defense

 How does an attorney overcome a common defense argument regarding a client’s pre-existing injuries and medical conditions?
 By focusing on how the client’s life was changed from before a car crash to after it.
-That was Michigan Auto Law attorney Jeffrey H. Feldman’s strategy in a third-party auto negligence claim that settled for $1,925,000 Macomb County.
+That was Michigan Auto Law attorney Jeffrey H. Feldman’s strategy in a third-party auto negligence claim that settled for $1,925,000 in Macomb County.

 In an April 17, 2017, Michigan Lawyers Weekly article, “Rear-end crash settles for $1.9M after case evaluation,” Jeff discussed the course of litigation he and fellow Michigan Auto Law attorney Leonard Koltonow took.